peteroupc/peteroupc.github.io/randomfunc.md

     METHOD RNDINTEXCRANGE(minInclusive, maxExclusive)
        if minInclusive >= maxExclusive: return error
-       // NOTE: For signed integer formats, replace the following line
+       // NOTE: For integer formats that can express negative
+       // or nonnegative integers, replace the following line
        // with "if minInclusive >=0 or minInclusive + INT_MAX >=
        // maxExclusive", where `INT_MAX` has the same meaning
        // as in the pseudocode for `RNDINTRANGE`.